AirTrain JFK: Fares

 There are no free transfers between AirTrain JFK and connecting transit services.
-For passengers transferring to local buses or the subway, an additional $2.75 fare is charged, and may be paid with MetroCard.
-Patrons transferring to a Manhattan-bound LIRR train at Jamaica pay an additional $10.75 during peak hours or $5 during off-peak hours and weekends, using the railroad's CityTicket program.
+For passengers transferring to local buses or the subway, an additional $2.90 fare is charged, and may be paid with MetroCard.
+Patrons transferring to a Manhattan-bound LIRR train at Jamaica pay an additional $7 during peak hours or $5 during off-peak hours and weekends, using the railroad's CityTicket program.

 The fare to enter or exit at Howard Beach and Jamaica was originally $5, though preliminary plans included a discounted fare of $2 for airport and airline employees.
 In June 2019, the Port Authority proposed raising AirTrain JFK's fare to $7.75, and the fare increase was approved that September.
 The new fares took effect on November 1, 2019, representing the first fare raise in the system's history.
 In November 2021, the Port Authority discussed plans to raise the fare a second time, to $8; this fare increase took effect on March 1, 2022.
-The fare was increased once more to $8.25 on March 5, 2023.
+The fare was increased once more to $8.25 on March 5, 2023, then to $8.50 on March 3, 2024.
+From July 1 through September 2, 2024, fares were reduced by 50% to $4.25 due to road construction at JFK Airport; the fare was again reduced to $4.25 between June 30 and September 1, 2025.